coder/coder/docs/contributing/frontend.md

 };
 ```

-Sometimes, a frontend operation can have multiple API calls, so it is okay to
+Sometimes, a frontend operation can have multiple API calls which can be wrapped
-wrap it as a single function.
+as a single function.

 ```ts
 export const updateWorkspaceVersion = async (